bartbutenaers/Node-RED-Tailscale-Tutorial/docs/reverse_proxy.md

 ## Forwarding rules

-The configuration of a reverse proy will contain a number of forward rules like this one (which we will setup later on via `tailscale funnel ...` and `tailscale serve ...` commands):
+The configuration of a reverse proxy will contain a number of forward rules like this one (which we will setup later on via `tailscale funnel ...` and `tailscale serve ...` commands):
 ```
 <source protocol> <source port> <source path> --> <target protocol>://<target port>:<destination path>
 ```